Barbara Daly Baekeland: Early life

 Barbara Daly was born and raised in Cambridge, Massachusetts.
-In January 1933, when Barbara was aged 11, her father, Frank, committed suicide by carbon monoxide poisoning from the exhaust of his car in the garage.
-After the life insurance payment had been collected, Barbara and her mother moved to New York City, taking up residence in the Delmonico Hotel.
+In January 1933, when Barbara was aged 11, her father Frank committed suicide by carbon monoxide poisoning from the exhaust of his car in the family's garage.
+After his death, Barbara and her mother moved to New York City, taking up residence in the Delmonico Hotel.

 Career

-As a young woman living in New York City, Barbara became a prominent socialite.
-She was recognized for her beauty, posing for painters and modeling with Vogue and Harper's Bazaar.
-Her social status and beauty resulted in frequent invitations to high society parties, allowing her to date various wealthy admirers.
+As a young woman, Barbara became a prominent socialite.
+She was recognized for her beauty, posing for painters and modeling in fashion magazines such as Vogue and Harper's Bazaar.
+Her social status and beauty resulted in frequent invitations to high society parties.
 She also had mental health problems like her mother, and was a private patient of psychiatrist Foster Kennedy.

 An invitation to Hollywood for a screen test with the actor Dana Andrews did not lead to film stardom, but did lead to a friendship with fellow aspiring actress Cornelia "Dickie" Baekeland.
 She introduced Barbara to her younger brother Brooks, a trainee pilot with the Royal Canadian Air Force.